EVECompanion/EVECompanion/README.md

 ## Static Data Export

 This project uses a custom SQLite conversion of the [EVE Online SDE](https://developers.eveonline.com/static-data).
-The script to process Fuzzwork's SQLite conversion for the app is available at https://github.com/EVECompanion/EVECompanion-SDEProcessor.
+The script to generate the SDE SQLite file for the app is available as a CLI tool in the `SDEConverter` target of this Xcode project.

 ### Using the SDE in SwiftUI Previews

-To use the processed SDE file in SwiftUI previews, copy the file into the `EVECompanion/Preview Content` directory in Xcode with the filename `EVE.sqlite`.
+To use the SDE SQLite file in SwiftUI previews, copy the file into the `EVECompanion/Preview Content` directory in Xcode with the filename `EVE.sqlite`.

 ## Static Data Export Update API